Belgium: Risk Assessment

 - Tight housing market

-The current account would remain in equilibrium.
-The trade surplus would fall slightly under the pressure of imports.
-Services will remain in surplus through IT, telecommunications, concession fees, transportation and trading.
+The current account should remain in balance.
+The trade surplus is expected to fall slightly under import pressure.
+Services will remain in surplus thanks to IT, telecommunications, royalties, transport and trading.